marcos-bioinformatics/WGCNA-Mouse/README.md

 # WGCNA-Mouse
-WGCNA Analysis on proteomic data from GLUT1 KO mouse.
+WGCNA Analysis of proteomic data from GLUT1 KO mouse.

 This repository contains the code from the analysis performed in: